 The "rse_workflow" plugin enables complex bespoke workflows to be configured.
-Enable this via Admin -> System -> Manage Plugins -> Enterprise -> Activate.
+Enable this via Admin -> System -> Manage Plugins -> Workflow And Access -> Activate.

 In the base ResourceSpace installation, archive states are fixed.
 There is a basic workflow process in place involving user submission, approval, through to live then archived.
 This cannot be altered.